Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 From 1990, I began research into the reception of ancient Rome, especially in the modern medium of film.
 My monograph Projecting the Past (Routledge, 1997) offered in-depth case studies of ancient Rome on film that combined archival investigations in Europe and the US, with the approaches and perspectives of ancient history, classical reception and film studies.
 Caesar: A Life in Western Culture (Granta, 2007; Chicago 2008) offered an interdisciplinary study of the dictator's afterlife in the western imagination and Caesar in the USA (University of California Press, 2012) explored the Roman dictator's reception more specifically in the context of modern American culture.

 Since 2009 I have been involved in a collaborative research project on Ancient Civilizations in Silent Cinema.
 With my co-investigator from the University of Bristol Pantelis Michelakis, we have run screenings of rare archival footage accompanied by expert talks (at the UCL Bloomsbury Theatre, in Berlin, Bristol, Anaheim and Los Angeles) and investigated the condition and content of surviving films in archives in Europe and the US.
 We have published our initial findings in a collection we edited for CUP entitled The Ancient World in Silent Cinema (2013), and are currently bidding for research funds to continue the project on a much larger scale.
 It aims to produce new understandings of the development of silent cinema and of the appeal of ancient civilisations in modern times.

-From September 2013, I shall be involved in setting up and running a new UCL Centre for Research into the Dynamics of Civilisation (CREDOC), alongside my co-director Mike Rowlands of UCL Anthropology.
+From September 2013, I have been involved in setting up and running a new UCL Centre for Research into the Dynamics of Civilisation (CREDOC), alongside my co-director Mike Rowlands of UCL Anthropology.